akerouanton/zbuild/README.md

+# zbuild

-# zbuild: Building container images without the hassle of writing Dockerfiles
+Building container images without the hassle of writing Dockerfiles.

-zbuild is a high-level Buildkit syntax provider.
-That means, it provides a syntax for defining and building container images with higher-level concepts, such that you don't have to write system commands anymore and you can instead focus on what matters.
+zbuild is a high-level container image builder providing an alternative to Dockerfiles but still fully compatible with Docker CLI.
+You don't have to write system commands to build images anymore and you can instead focus on what matters.

 [![asciicast](https://asciinema.org/a/287488.svg)](https://asciinema.org/a/287488)